realA10001986/Time-Circuits-Display/README.md

 In order to use the GPS receiver for speed, check **_Display GPS speed_** in the Config Portal.

-If other props using GPS speed are connected via [BTTF-Network](#connecting-props-wirelessly-bttf-network-bttfn), check the option **_Provide GPS speed for wireless props_** in the Config Portal.
+If other props using GPS speed are connected via [BTTF-Network](#connecting-props-wirelessly-bttf-network-bttfn), check the option **_Provide GPS speed to wireless props_** in the Config Portal.

 ## Rotary Encoder